 Ask for the Price and Perks You Want

 You’ve narrowed down your options.
 You have preapproval.
 Now, with a market value in mind, contact the dealerships that have the car you’re interested in and the price you want.
 Keep it simple and focus on price before talking about dealer financing or trade-in.
-Car dealers have high inventory and may be willing to throw in a few extras.
+Car dealers that may have high inventory might be willing to throw in a few extras.
 These may include: service and maintenance plans, spare keys, floor mats, mud flaps and even rust protection.